Jim89/RepData_PeerAssessment1/PA1_template.md

 interval_summary$time<-parse_date_time(interval_summary$time,orders="H:M:S")
 ```

-As part of the working for this analysis, it was found that there were significant portions of time (overnight) where no steps were recorded.
-As such, to facilite a better looking graph, these records were ignored.
+As part of the working for this analysis, it was found that there were significant portions of time where no steps were recorded.
+To facilitate a cleaner graph, these records were ignored.
 This was achieved by finding the first and last time steps were recorded:

 ```r
 # 4c.
 Create a row number than can be used as an index